markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-The opening tag can be indented 1-3 spaces, but not 4:
+The opening tag can be preceded by up to three spaces of indentation, but not
+four:

 ```````````````````````````````` example
   <!-- foo -->